Design guide

 | Magnetic sheet | Temporary vehicle and site signage | Flat artwork; avoid heavy ink coverage on edges |

-UV-cured digital inks bond to the substrate surface and cure instantly under UV light.
+UV-cured Mimaki LH100 and LUS120 inks bond to rigid substrate surfaces and cure instantly under UV light.
+HP Latex prints on vinyl cure through a different process — both are suited to outdoor use when paired with the appropriate substrate and laminate grade.
 For Australian outdoor conditions — high UV, heat, rain and dust — material and laminate selection matter as much as artwork quality.

-For long-term outdoor durability comparisons, see our guide to Material Information.
+For long-term outdoor durability comparisons, see our Material Guide.

 Before you submit artwork